arnauddupuis/wocli/README.md

 wocli.pl install bagnon titan-panel gatherer
 ```

 Please note that for install we need what we call "shortnames", wich is the X-Curse-Project-ID.
-When you search for an addon, the shortname is displayed first in green in the results list.
+When you search for an addon, the shortname is displayed first in green in the results list (here in bold).
 ```bash
 [adupuis@localhost wocli] $ ./wocli.pl search gath
 **gathernow**: Give logical progression of Mining, Herbalism & Skinning.
 Will not be updated with WoD zones